ldericher/dtools/README.md

 Services go to `/service` in the container.

-You may want to look at the `test` tag and directory for a simple program run using daemontools:
+You may want to look at the directory for a simple program run using daemontools.

-    docker run -d --name daemontools ldericher/dtools:test

 ## readlog script